dpalmquist84/100-days-of-code/log.md

 ### Day 1: June 2, 2017 (Example 1)

-**Today's Progress**: continued to work on building a binary algorith app in JavaScript
+**Today's Progress**: Finished the binary algorith app in JavaScript.
+Started to build my portolio website.

 **Thoughts:** There is still one function that I am having difficulty with.